dbos-inc/dbos-transact-java/README.md

 Both DBOS and Temporal provide durable execution, but DBOS is implemented in a lightweight Postgres-backed library whereas Temporal is implemented in an externally orchestrated server.

-You can add DBOS to your program by installing this open-source library, connecting it to Postgres, and registering workflows and steps.
+You can add DBOS to your program by installing the open-source library, connecting it to Postgres, and annotating workflows and steps.
 By contrast, to add Temporal to your program, you must rearchitect your program to move your workflows and steps (activities) to a Temporal worker, configure a Temporal server to orchestrate those workflows, and access your workflows only through a Temporal client.
-[This blog post](https://www.dbos.dev/blog/durable-execution-coding-comparison) makes the comparison in more detail.
+[This page](https://docs.dbos.dev/explanations/comparing-temporal) makes the comparison in more detail.

-**When to use DBOS:** You need to add durable workflows to your applications with minimal rearchitecting, or you are using Postgres.

-**When to use Temporal:** You don't want to add Postgres to your stack, or you need a language DBOS doesn't support yet.

 </details>